Monthly Workshops: These are the main teaching events each month.

 Service Work (typically volunteer): This is one of the most important components of the training.
 It allows students to put into practice what they learn in class and to bring to class their experiences in doing chaplaincy work.
 The requirement for the program is approximately 10 hours of service work every month for 10 months.
 Students serve at hospitals, hospices, correctional facilities, workplaces, etc. and are responsible for obtaining a position as such.
 It is important that students engage in service work early in the program.
 Once accepted to this training, students should begin considering their options.
 For a list of service possibilities based on previous student experiences, click here.
 We do not place participants at certain locations, per se; that is their responsibility.

 Reading: The book list for the course is here.
-Approximately 100 pages of book reading are assigned each month per the schedule here.
-In addition, approximately 10 pages of relevant articles are posted on the course website after each Friday class.
+Approximately 50 pages of book reading are assigned each month according to our schedule.
+In addition, approximately 10 or so relevant articles are posted on the course website after each Friday class.
 Participants are responsible for acquiring the books, either by purchase or library lending.
 Many can be purchased, or accessed digitally, on various platforms.
 In order to support the livelihood authors and the literary arts in our society in general, we do not scan book chapters and thus a ‘course reader’ is not provided.

-– Four Action Reflection papers (4-6 pages each) based on service work and the like.
+– Action Reflection papers (4-6 pages each) based on service work and the like.

-– One Religious Heritage paper (3-5 pages) about one’s religious upbringing.
+– Religious Heritage paper (3-5 pages) about one’s religious upbringing.

-– One Applied Dharmology paper (4-6 pages) that articulates one’s core spiritual beliefs
+– Applied Dharmology paper (4-6 pages) that articulates one’s core spiritual beliefs

 Mentor Interviews: Every other month you will have an interview with one of the faculty.
 Over the course of the program you will have the chance to interview with each of them, and some twice.
 These are times to check in about the program, report about your experiences and challenges in offering spiritual care, and to explore your Dharma practice in relation to the spiritual care/service work you are doing.